aymakan/python-sdk/README.md

 ### Customer Shipping

-Below is an example on how to make the Customer Shipping  API call:
+Below is an example on how to make the Customer Shippings API call:

 ```python
 res = client.getCustomerShipments();